 The terrain of the campus requires considerable walking to and from various events.
 Comfortable shoes are a must.
 Because Hillside Theater is an open-air venue, please use discretion and check weather reports as conditions in the theater may be uncomfortable for younger children and the elderly.
 If the weather is unseasonably warm, you will appreciate having water, a hat, sunglasses, and sunscreen during the ceremony as most seats are in direct sun.
 On the other hand, should the weather be overcast, you should also bring a jacket.

 Please note that the seats in Hillside Theater are concrete and have no back support.
 Therefore, you may want to bring a blanket or seat cushion.
-No strollers are allowed inside the theater.
+No strollers, umbrellas and balloons will be allowed inside the theater.
 The doors will open for seating at 7:00 a.m.
 No one will be admitted before then.
 Everyone needs to be seated by 8:45 a.m. for Commencement to begin at 9:00 a.m. sharp.
 (Cushions can be purchased at the Bookstore prior to the ceremony.)

 Commencement Ceremony Speakers and Honorees